markjaquith/hk/docs/about.md

 Being a Rust CLI, hk is also much faster starting up than other CLIs.
 This mostly optimizes the no-op use-case—such as running `git commit --amend` with no repo changes or minimal changes which matters in terms of making hk feel very snappy.
 You likely won't be able to notice hk being used at all if there aren't git changes.

 Beyond that, I used my experience building [mise-en-place](https://mise.jdx.dev) incorporating various tricks I've found building that which has resulted in better
 CLI performance such as coding directly to libgit2 rather than shelling out to `git`.
+Another technique is that hk can split execution of single-threaded linters (such as eslint and prettier) across multiple processes each linting a different set of files.

 ## Benchmarks